ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

-* Network devices that are expected to use secure zero touch provisioning as specified in {{RFC8572}}) must be shipped by the manufacturer with pre-provisioned keys (Initial DevID and AK, called IDevID and IAK).
+* Network devices that are expected to use secure zero touch provisioning as specified in {{RFC8572}})
+  MUST be shipped by the manufacturer with pre-provisioned keys (Initial DevID and AK, called IDevID and IAK).
 Inclusion of an IDevID and IAK by a vendor does not preclude a mechanism whereby an Administrator can define Local Identity and Attestation Keys (LDevID and LAK) if desired.